 Our practice includes senior lawyers in New York and Washington, D.C., who provide experience and credibility with the government.
-The team includes 10 former federal prosecutors, including one who served as Acting U.S. Attorney for the Southern District of New York; several former senior officials of the U.S Securities and Exchange Commission, including its most recent Chief Litigation Counsel of the Enforcement Division; and several former senior officials from the Federal Trade Commission and the Department of Justice’s Antitrust Division, including its most recent Deputy Assistant Attorney General for Litigation.
+The team includes a deep bench of former federal prosecutors, including two recent Acting U.S. Attorneys for the Southern District of New York; several former senior officials of the U.S. Securities and Exchange Commission, including its most recent Chief Litigation Counsel of the Enforcement Division; and several former senior officials from the Federal Trade Commission and the Department of Justice’s Antitrust Division, including its most recent Deputy Assistant Attorney General for Litigation and Assistant Chief of the International Section.
 The team regularly draws upon the experience of many other partners, including former senior officials of the Justice Department’s Antitrust Division, the Federal Trade Commission and the Federal Deposit Insurance Corporation.

 Consistent with the firm’s client-centered approach, the team also routinely consults with other senior lawyers specializing in areas such as antitrust, banking and tax so that our clients always benefit from the talents and resources of the entire firm.
 And our established practices in Europe, Asia and Latin America enable us to provide a comprehensive and coordinated approach to enforcement matters that touch multiple jurisdictions.
 Our international focus makes us the firm of choice for clients with significant operations abroad.

 We defend clients before the U.S. Department of Justice, the SEC, state and federal government agencies and, when necessary, in court.
 We regularly advise on the development and maintenance of compliance programs.
+We advise companies, their boards and management, and individuals on effective responses to matters relating to the federal False Claims Act, anti-kickback statutes, and similar state laws.
 Additionally, we have experience in conducting investigations for Fortune 50 companies and their boards into allegations of workplace harassment, as well as advising a variety of public and private clients on human resources best practices, including the implementation of policies relating to harassment, whistleblowers, employee relations, termination and conflict resolution.